SoftUni-Internal/interactive-content/EN/05-Modules-And-Routing-Workshop/00-Problem.md

 # Invalid routes

-This is the page URL for all invalid routes `localhost:4200/??????`.
+The page URL for all invalid routes `localhost:4200/??????`.

 Use it if an invalid path or wrong one is accessed.